cianleypoldt/libmath/README.md

 # libmath

-A minimal C math library intended for personal use in simulation/graphics code.
+A small C math library intended for use in simulation/graphics code.

 - Column-major layout by default.
 Define `ROW_MAJOR` before including the header to use row-major
 - No dynamic allocations anywhere in the library